re·store:To bring back into existence or use, reestablish; to put back in a former position; to make restitution of, give back.

 constantly or the worn grip around the wooden handle of a hammer.
 We

 preserve those aspects of the tool.
-For pictures of what you can expect,
+For examples of the work we do,